 Buried here are the brothers Jonathan E. and Abel H. ("Shang") Pierce and many other famous early cattlemen; also, more than 50 veterans of Civil War and all U.S. wars since 1865.

 Erected 1967 by Texas State Historical Survey Committee.
 (Marker Number 3741.)

 Location.
 28° 53.267′ N, 96° 10.636′ W. Marker is near Blessing, Texas, in Matagorda County.
 Marker is at the intersection of State Highway 35 and Hawley Cemetery Road (County Highway 437), on the right when traveling south on State Highway 35.
+Marker is located just off the highway, at the northwest corner of the intersection.
 Touch for map.
-Marker is located just off the highway, at the northwest corner of the intersection.
 Marker is in this post office area: Blessing TX 77419, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Blessing Library Association (approx. 2.9 miles away); Clemville J.S.
+At least 8 other markers are within 11 miles of this Blessing Library Association (approx. 2.9 miles away); Clemville (approx. 7.8 miles away); J.S.
 Abercrombie Mineral Company (approx. 8.4 miles away); Danevang Lutheran Church (approx. 10.9 miles away); Danevang Community Hall (approx. 10.9 miles away); Danevang Pioneer Monument (approx. 10.9 miles away); Ansgar Evangelical Lutheran Church and Cemetery (approx. 10.9 miles away); Danevang (approx. 10.9 miles away).